 Sooner or later, most successful YouTubers run into the same question: How do you hire a YouTube channel manager to take care of video admin?

 Anyone who runs a successful channel knows that content production is just a fraction of the work.
 Tasks like uploading and scheduling videos, writing descriptions, and doing all the YouTube SEO research to get your content to rank take up loads of time.

 Once your channel grows beyond a certain limit, you just about have to start outsourcing parts of your video creation process.
 Channel management and SEO are high on the list of tasks that you can easily delegate to take back your time.

 What Does a YouTube Channel Manager Do?

 Ultimately, the purpose of hiring a YouTube channel manager is to improve your rankings, grow your subscriber counts, and increase engagement.
 To reach this goal, they help you take care of all the administrative tasks that come with running a successful channel.

 On the most basic level, this means uploading your videos and adding optimized metadata to improve their visibility.
 These include tags, hashtags, video descriptions, key moments, chapters, as well as captions and subtitles.

-In addition, they can take care of designing and adding graphical elements such as thumbnails and end screens.
+In addition, they might take care of designing and adding graphical elements such as thumbnails and end screens.
 Most professional channel managers will do some level of A/B testing – trying out different versions of them to see what resonates most with your audience:

 Going further, they also take care of comment moderation.
 This involves replying to viewers and deleting offensive comments left by trolls.

 On a higher level, a channel manager will keep an eye on your video analytics.
 They’ll tell you where your content does well, and where it needs improvement.